Tokyo Olympics digest: Lamont Marcell Jacobs wins gold the men's 100-meter dash | DW | 01.08.2021

-Italian sprinter Lamont Marcell Jacobs picked up the gold in the men's 100-meter dash.
+Italy has its first 100-meter Olympic champion as Lamont Marcell Jacobs wins gold.
 Swimmers Caeleb Dressel and Emma McKeon picked up their fifth gold medals.
 Follow the latest from Tokyo on DW.

+Lamont Marcell Jacobs won gold in the men's 100-meter dash, becoming the first Italian to ever win the event.

+In a wide-open men's final, Jacobs, 26, chased down American Fred Kerley in the final meters to take the gold, setting a new European record with a time of 9.8 seconds.
+Kerley picked up the silver as Canadian Andre de Grasse took the bronze.

 American swimmer Caeleb Dressel picked up his fifth gold medal in the men’s 50-meter freestyle, joining an exclusive club of swimmers to win at least five medals at a single Olympics.
 Michael Phelps did it three times, including a record eight golds at the 2008 Beijing Games.
 The others are Mark Spitz (seven golds in 1972), East German Kristin Otto (six golds in 1988) and another American, Matt Biondi (five golds, also in '88).